garrandall/popular-music-data/tracks/save-the-last-dance-for-me-michael-buble.md

 So, darling, save the last dance for me

 Oh, baby, won't you save the last dance for me?
-Ooh, you make a promise that you'll save the last dance for me Save the last dance, the very last dance for me.
+Oh you make a promise that you'll save the last dance for me Save the last dance, the very last dance for me.